focusaurus/peterlyons.com-zola/content/problog/2021-04-squeezebox-keyboard.md

 date = 2021-04-17T01:32:05Z
 +++

-I designed and built a split ergonomic keyboard with some ideas I've been wanting to try for a few years.
+I designed and built a split ergonomic keyboard with some ideas I've been wanting to try for over a year.
 Here are the main features of the keyboard:

 * Split design, obvs
-* linear columns
+* staggered linear columns
 * customizable tailor fit column offsets
 * tailor fit per-finger vertical offsets
 * thumb cluster with 6 keys